SathyamAP/CatalogAppLinuxServer/CategoryAppLinuxServer/README.txt

 Book Catlog is a web app for organising Books.
 Users can view a list of categories of books and books under each category.
+Users an log-in using their Google authentication.
+Logged-in users can add, edit and delete book details.

 * Server set up:
 	- Install necessary software with the following commands: